Suwałki: Martial law

 Following the end of Communist rule in 1989, Suwałki had a difficult period in transitioning to a new economic system.
 Most of the town's major factories were inefficient and went bankrupt.
 Creation of the Suwałki Special Economic Zone and the proximity of the Russian and Lithuanian borders opened new possibilities for local trade and commerce.
 In addition, the region began to attract many tourists from all around the world.
 In the 21st century, residents of Suwałki frequently travel across the Russian and Lithuanian borders for shopping trips as well as to make use of the various attractions both countries offer.

-According to the 2002 census, the city had a Lithuanian community of 326 people.

 To the military planners of NATO, an area of the Lithuania–Poland border area is known as the Suwałki Gap because it represents a military difficulty.
 It is a flat narrow piece of land, a gap, that is between Belarus and Russia's Kaliningrad exclave and that connects the three NATO-member Baltic States to Poland and the rest of NATO.